Fly Launch

 Deployment

-).
-An image is built, if needed, and deposited in the Fly.io registry.
+Whenever you want to update your app, you’ll run fly deploy. fly deploy creates a new release of the app with the updated configuration, and builds and deposits the image in the Fly.io registry, if needed.
 Public IP addresses are provisioned if the app listens on public ports and doesn’t already have them.
-Finally, some hardware is allocated and at least one Firecracker VM is booted up.
+Finally, some hardware is allocated and at least one Machine is booted up.

 Launch outcomes

-flag was used, the app will be configured to use a preexisting Docker image on deployment and no further configuration will be done. - If the
+1. If the --image flag was used, the app will be configured to use a preexisting Docker image.

-- If it detects a project of a kind it has a full-service launcher for, it will automatically configure and (if you want) deploy the app.
+1. If it detects a project of a kind it has a full-service launcher for, it will automatically configure the app.

-Once an app is launched, you can make changes to it and provision further resources through fly.toml
+Once you create an app, you can make changes to it and provision further resources through fly.toml and flyctl commands.

 More things the scanners do

-- download files (e.g. Dockerfile, config files) into your working directory.
+• Download files (such as Dockerfile, config files) into your working directory.
 Existing local files will be overwritten only with confirmation.

-- run commands in your local development environment in order to prepare the project for deployment
+• Run commands in your local development environment to prepare the project for deployment.

 What happens if I say yes to importing an existing config?